andrewsgardner/AdaptiveNav/README.md

 The menu link paths included with AdaptiveNav are for demonstration purposes only.

-Follow the instructions below to define custom menu path values.
+Follow the instructions below to define custom menu links.

 1. **Define directories your header will link to in the [$headerRoutes](https://github.com/andrewsgardner/AdaptiveNav/blob/master/resources/config.php#L30) array within ```config.php```.**